 Currently there is very little research concerning the effectiveness of exercise on RLS.
 A small study that compared exercise (resistance and aerobic) to no intervention showed improvement in symptoms at 6 weeks and this improvement was maintained through 3 months (the length of the study).3 There has also been very limited research conducted to investigate the effectiveness of soft tissue techniques (massage, myofascial release) on symptoms, although case studies have shown promising results.4

 It has been our clinical experience that addressing myofascial trigger points in muscles, densifications in fascia, and faulty movement patterns that overload soft tissues in the trunk and extremities can help to diminish/resolve the symptoms of RLS.
-Our evaluation emphasizing movement assessment and palpation typically exposes soft tissue movement restrictions and biomechanical movement dysfunctions in the legs and other areas of the body.5 Very often, patients suffering with RLS demonstrate fascial restrictions in the feet and pelvic regions, which makes sense if you consider that the legs are then caught in the middle of a connective tissue tug of war.
+Our evaluation emphasizing movement assessment and palpation typically exposes soft tissue movement restrictions and biomechanical movement dysfunctions in the legs and other areas of the body.5 Very often, patients suffering from RLS demonstrate fascial restrictions in the feet and pelvic regions, which makes sense if you consider that the legs are then caught in the middle of a connective tissue tug of war.
 Often (although not always) RLS patients have a history of dysfunction involving the feet such as heel pain/spurs, plantar fasciitis, and bunions.
 Some relate a history dating back to childhood, often sadly diagnosed as “growing pains.”

 Effective interventions we often utilize include a combination of dry needling, Fascial Manipulation®, and exercise including Postural Restoration® techniques.
 These approaches are utilized wherever needed throughout the trunk and extremities, as a global total-body approach is typically most successful.
 Home exercises are essential for addressing strength and movement issues that cause overload and dysfunction to the soft tissues.
 Education as to faulty habits and postures perpetuating problems is also essential to resolving the symptoms.

 Many people are unaware of the options available to them in the management and resolution of RLS.
 We hope that this information has been helpful for you, and strongly encourage anyone suffering with RLS to explore these options.
-For further information or to speak with one of our therapists please Contact Us Today at Pinehurst, NC & Harrisonburg & Broadway, VA Centers.
+For further information or to speak with one of our therapists please Contact Us Today at Pinehurst, NC & Harrisonburg, Strasburg & Broadway, VA Centers.